HikariCalyx/Firmware_extractor/README.md

 # Above mover.sh and patcher.sh

 ## mover.sh
 The mover.sh is meant for moving unpacked FIHSW firmwares (a.k.a. nb0) and repacking them as patchable package.
+HCTSW firmwares may work as well.

 Example:
 ```